ff6347/gestalten-in-code/projects/find-your-way/index.md

 type: project
 ---

-The current documentation shows the results of the course “gestalten in code” in the winter semester at the Uiversity of Applied Science Potsdam (Germany), supervised by Fabian Morón Zirfas.
+The current documentation shows the results of the course “Gestalten in Code” in the winter semester at the Uiversity of Applied Science Potsdam (Germany), supervised by Fabian Morón Zirfas.
 The course provides an introduction of basic programming in P5.js and Processing with a focus on gestalt psychology and a workshop on physical computing.

 ---